 Ask your doctor to use this picture to show you where the lymphoma is

-A lump under the skin that doesn’t go away is often the first sign of non-Hodgkin lymphoma.
+The first sign of NHL is often a lump under the skin that doesn’t go away.
 Or you might just not feel well and go in for a check-up.

 The doctor will ask you questions about your health and do a physical exam.
 The doctor will feel the lymph nodes and other organs that may be affected.
 Swollen or hard lymph nodes are a common sign of non-Hodgkin lymphoma.